jeffreyvr/easy-liveblogs/readme.txt

 = Built with developers in mind =

 The plugin has tons of filter and action hooks so that developers can adjust the plugin to their liking.
+Feel free to contribute on [GitHub](https://github.com/jeffreyvr/easy-liveblogs)

 == Installation ==